 How do you know which type of seeds you are getting?

-Seed companies list the seed types in their catalogues and on the seed packets.
+Seed companies list the seed types in their catalogs and on the seed packets.
 I highly encourage seed packet reading.
 It’s one of the most overlooked resources a gardener has.

-If you want more plant choices, and don’t mind that the future seeds may not be useful, also choose
+2 If you want more plant choices, and don’t mind that the future seeds may not be identical to the parent plants, also choose

 Hybrid seeds grow many wonderful plants but only the first generation of seeds (F1) produce the intended plants.
 This simply means you would need to buy new seeds each year instead of saving seeds for planting.
 Seeds saved from F1 plants are sometimes sterile or produce unreliable results but they can also provide good plants–it’s just a gamble.

 Should I plant GMOs in my garden?

 You can’t.
 GMOs are not sold to home gardeners.
 GMO seeds are manufactured for large-scale agriculture.
 They are patented and it is illegal to save or use these seeds (unless you have a contract with a GMO seed company).